daniricardoch/Pyspark-/README.md

 # Pyspark-
-This is a repository of the Pyspark code that we have worked on during my NoSQL for Business class.
-They consist of codes that generate RDD´s in order to process large quantities of data and generate information off of them.
+This is a repository of one of the most interesting Pyspark codes that we have worked on during my NoSQL for Business class.
+"Movie similarities.py" is a code that reads information from thousands of movie ratings through the "u.base" file.
+It then generates reocmmendations with percent accuracy and strength values of movies that relate to a particular movie title you search for.